Sustainable Development Goal 17: Target 17.6: Knowledge sharing and cooperation for access to science, technology and innovation

-In 2020 it was proposed to delete the former Indicator 17.6.1 (Number of science and/or technology cooperation agreements and programmes between countries, by type of cooperation).
+In 2020 it was proposed to delete the former Indicator 17.6.1 (Number of science and/or technology cooperation agreements and programs between countries, by type of cooperation).

 Target 17.7: Promote sustainable technologies to developing countries

 Target 17.7 is formulated as: "Promote sustainable technologies to developing countries: Promote the development, transfer, dissemination and diffusion of environmentally sound technologies to developing countries on favorable terms, including on concessional and preferential terms, as mutually agreed.